-By Ohio State University Extension
+July 8, 2018 by Ohio State University Extension

 There are safe, research-tested, beneficial ways to use manure on farm fields — methods that put its nutrients to good use while also protecting water quality — and they’re the focus of an upcoming event in northwest Ohio.

 On July 25, Watkins Farm in Hardin County will host Manure Science Review, an annual event showcasing new findings, practices, equipment and technology.

 The expected 250 attendees will see field and indoor demonstrations and hear six expert talks.

 One of the talks, by Tom Menke of Greenville-based Menke Consulting Inc., will get to the heart of matter: “Valuing Manure.”

 Manure’s benefits to soil

 Ohio State University Extension’s Glen Arnold, a member of the event’s planning committee, said Lemke’s talk will include “information on soil quality benefits, such as improved organic matter and improved soil bacteria activity, not just the value of the nitrogen, phosphorus and potash nutrients.”